1. What is this lawsuit about?

 10. What are the Settlement benefits being used for?

 No money will be distributed at this time.
-Settlement Class Counsel will continue to pursue the lawsuit against the other Defendants.
-Settlement Class Counsel may request that the Court award attorneys’ fees and permit the reimbursement of certain litigation costs and expenses.
-Settlement Class Counsel will also seek permission to set aside up to seven percent of the Settlement Fund for future litigation expenses to be used in the continuing lawsuit against the non-settling Defendants and will seek service awards for the class representative.
-See Question 20 for more information regarding Settlement Class Counsel’s attorneys’ fees, costs, expenses, and class representative service awards.
-All Settlement funds that remain after payment of the Court-ordered attorneys’ fees, costs, expenses, and service awards will be distributed at the conclusion of the lawsuit or as ordered by the Court.
-You will be notified later, when there is an opportunity to make a claim to receive a payment.
+Class Counsel will continue to pursue the lawsuit against the other Defendants.
+Class Counsel may request that the Court award attorneys’ fees and permit the reimbursement of certain litigation costs and expenses.
+See FAQ 20 for more information regarding Class Counsel’s attorneys’ fees, costs, expenses, and class representative service payments.
+All Settlement funds that remain after payment of the Court-ordered attorneys’ fees, costs, expenses, and service payments will be distributed at the conclusion of the lawsuit or as ordered by the Court.
+You will be notified later, when there is an opportunity to submit a Claim Form to receive a payment.

 Back To Top